AY2324S2-CS2103T-F10-3/tp/docs/UserGuide.md

 <box>

 **Q**: As a new user, should I change the order of prefixes?<br>
->**A**: CLInic recommends that you follow the example order of prefixes to get the hang of it first, before moving on to more flexible and advanced work flows.
+>**A**: CLInic recommends that you follow the example order of prefixes to get the hang of it first, before moving on to more flexible and advanced workflows.

 </box>
 <box>